hayeah/fork2/prompt.md

   - Linter errors that may have arisen due to the changes you made, which you'll need to address.
   - New terminal output in reaction to the changes, which you may need to consider or act upon.
   - Any other relevant feedback or information related to the tool use.
-6. ALWAYS wait for user confirmation after each tool use before proceeding.
+6. ALWAYS wait for the response after tool uses before proceeding.
 Never assume the success of a tool use without explicit confirmation of the result from the user.

 It is crucial to proceed step-by-step, waiting for the user's message after each tool use before moving forward with the task.
 This approach allows you to:
 1. Confirm the success of each step before proceeding.